jamesETF/ethicalfrenchienew/content/blog/a-thorough-understanding-of-nutrients-for-french-bulldogs.md

 ## Welcome a healthy Frenchie

 Generally speaking, pet owners should conduct comprehensive research on all dog food brands to pick out the best dog food suited for their pets’ health condition.
-Refer to the list mentioned above of common ingredients as well as harmful ones, or consult a veterinarian if necessary, and you can make informed decisions in the interests of your lovely friends
+Refer to the list mentioned above of common ingredients as well as harmful ones, or consult a veterinarian if necessary, and you can make informed decisions in the interests of your lovely friends.

+Interested in making your own food?
+Click here for [French Bulldog Food Recipes](https://ethicalfrenchie.com/home-cooked-food-for-your-french-bulldog-ethical-frenchie/ "French Bulldog Food Recipes").